Deploying a Cloudify Manager Image

 - Verify that the target computer meets the prerequisites.

-To create and start a Docker container with Cloudify Manager, run:Or, with a minimal command:
+To create and start a Docker container that Cloudify Manager, run:Or, with additional port 8000 for local examples:

 --restart unless-stopped: auto-restart of the container